It’s Not Just Sadness. The Truth About Postpartum Depression.

 Kim Burris

-Kim Burris is a holistic psychotherapist in El Dorado Hills and San Francisco, CA. She specializes in supporting individuals struggling with anxiety, depression, spiritual awakening and motherhood.
+Kim Burris is a holistic psychotherapist in the San Francisco Bay Area.
+She specializes in supporting individuals struggling with anxiety, depression, spiritual awakening and motherhood.

 https://www.kimburris.com